Which Institutions Own Shares In Qutoutiao Inc. (QTT)?

 The top institutional shareholder in the company is Vanguard Group, Inc. (The) with over 3.51 million shares valued at $5.58 million.
 The investor’s holdings represent 2.05% of the QTT Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Credit Suisse Ag/ with 1.96 million shares valued at $3.11 million to account for 1.14% of the shares outstanding.
 The other top investors are Norges Bank Investment Management which holds 0.83 million shares representing 0.49% and valued at over $1.32 million, while Shaw D.E. & Co., Inc. holds 0.46% of the shares totaling 0.79 million with a market value of $1.25 million.

-Qutoutiao Inc. (NASDAQ: QTT) is 45.91% higher on its value in year-to-date trading and has touched a low of $1.53 and a high of $5.64 in the current 52-week trading range.
+Qutoutiao Inc. (NASDAQ: QTT) is 47.17% higher on its value in year-to-date trading and has touched a low of $1.53 and a high of $5.64 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The QTT stock was last observed hovering at around $2.49 in the last trading session, with the day’s loss setting it -0.17% off its average median price target of $18.18 for the next 12 months.
-It is also 90.04% off the consensus price target high of $23.29 offered by 2 analysts, but current levels are 82.26% higher than the price target low of $13.08 for the same period.
+The QTT stock was last observed hovering at around $2.31 in the last trading session, with the day’s gains setting it 0.03% off its average median price target of $23.29 for the next 12 months.
+It is also 89.95% off the consensus price target high of $23.29 offered by 1 analysts, but current levels are 89.95% higher than the price target low of $23.29 for the same period.

 Qutoutiao Inc. (QTT) Analyst Forecasts